 Our EU GMP facilities in Brussels and Frankfurt are staffed with certified QPs who can support your drug product EU release and batch certification.
 Both facilities have decades of experience and outstanding quality and regulatory track records.
 Moreover, being part of the Clinigen Group, CSM has access to its own depots within the UK, staffed with UK QPs.
 This allows CSM to store IMPs for clinical trials in the UK and provide optimum cost and time efficiency.

 For more information, read CSM’s full article on Brexit, where you will learn more about how CSM is prepared to roll with the punches, and download our free whitepaper on Brexit and Biotech.

 Many pharmaceutical companies running clinical trials in Europe work with contract research organizations (CROs) and contract manufacturing organizations (CMOs) based in the UK.

-Following Brexit, the UK and UK-based CROs and CMOs will legally no longer be part of the EU which will have a dramatic effect on the European portion of the global ecosystem of testing or distributing investigational medicinal products (IMPs).
+As of January 1 2021, the UK and UK-based CROs and CMOs will legally no longer be part of the EU which will have a dramatic effect on the European portion of the global ecosystem of testing or distributing investigational medicinal products (IMPs).